 Pat Callaghan

 Hi!
-I’m Pat, and I’m a Master’s student in the Robotics Institute at Carnegie Mellon University where I have the good fortune of being co-advised by Professors Henny Admoni and Oliver Kroemer.
+I’m Pat, and I’m a PhD student in the Robotics Institute at Carnegie Mellon University where I have the good fortune of being co-advised by Professors Henny Admoni and Reid Simmons.

 Before enrolling at CMU, I worked on the navigation and planning software for MoonRanger under Professors Red Whittaker and David Wettergreen, and I also worked on the CubeRover project's Systems Engineering team.
 Before robotics, I taught 9th grade Humanities and coached boys' lacrosse and ice hockey at Culver Academies.
 I earned a dual degree in English and Economics from the University of Virginia.